wuzhengy/TAU/TAU_DHT.md

 Each mutalble item A put/value will include a pointer to another public key, B, under the same salt.
 The B is the lastest change public key in A's knowledge. this helps the latest knowledge to distribute in DHT.
 This action will republish B under the same salt.
 ## Immutable item put
-Implement republish/reannouce of a random history blocks on the same chain(salt).
+Implement republish/reannouce of a random history blocks on the same chain(salt). any blocks on a china include a hash link to parent.

 # p2p messaging extention
 p2p messaging via logN strategy.